version

 SSH Public keys are the username that can be shared with anybody, whereas the private SSH keys are the passwords that are saved by the user locally on the computer and must not be shared with everyone or outside the organization’s network.

-Once the ssh keys are generated, to verify and create a secure connection, the SSH requests for a passphrase that helps encrypt and decrypt the private keys.
+Once the SSH keys are generated, to verify and create a secure connection, the SSH requests for a passphrase that helps encrypt and decrypt the private keys.
 In simple terms, every time you want to use the private key, it sends you a request to enter your passphrase, which can annoy anyone.

 Hence, to manage this process and make it less annoying, SSH uses an agent.
 The role of the SSH agent is to store the decrypted private key in memory.
 It means you will not have to enter your passphrase each time until the active user session times out.
 Once the agent unlocks it, you gain the access to log into your servers securely without entering your passphrase again and again.